Photo by Etienne Girardet on Unsplash

 In a Litmus survey, 94% of respondents said email is in the top 3 most important channels for their success.

-There are multiple different types of email marketing you can participate in that will fit your company’s needs!
+For all you sustainable and small businesses who think you have nothing to say or that daily emails feel to spammy (to which I agree) I’m here to tell you there are multiple different types of email marketing you can participate in that will fit your company’s needs!

 A. Email Sequences